John Smith (Labour Party leader): In government

-In February 1974 Smith declined Harold Wilson's offer of the office of Solicitor General for Scotland, not wishing his political career to become sidelined as a law officer.
+In February 1974, Smith declined Harold Wilson's offer of the office of Solicitor General for Scotland, not wishing his political career to become side-lined as a law officer.
 In October, he was made an Under-Secretary of State at the Department of Energy.
 In December 1975, he was made a Minister of State.
 Smith supported James Callaghan in the Labour Party leadership election after Wilson resigned in April 1976.
 When Callaghan became Prime Minister, Smith became a Minister of State at the Privy Council Office, serving with Labour's Deputy leader, Michael Foot, the Lord President of the Council and Leader of the House of Commons.
 In this position, Smith piloted the highly controversial devolution proposals for Scotland and Wales through the House of Commons.

 Smith's adroit handling of these proposals impressed Callaghan, and in November 1978, when Edmund Dell retired, Callaghan appointed Smith Secretary of State for Trade.
 In this post, Smith was the youngest member of the cabinet, and served there until the 1979 general election.